Speculum Humanae Salvationis

 The Ascension from the same manuscript, see left.
 Danish Royal Library.

-The Speculum Humanae Salvationis or Mirror of Human Salvation was a bestselling, anonymously illustrated work of popular theology in the late Middle Ages, part of the genre of encyclopedic speculum literature, in this case concentrating on the medieval theory of typology, whereby the events of the Old Testament prefigured or foretold the events of the New Testament.
+The Speculum Humanae Salvationis or Mirror of Human Salvation was a bestselling, anonymous, illustrated work of popular theology in the late Middle Ages, part of the genre of encyclopedic speculum literature, in this case concentrating on the medieval theory of typology, whereby the events of the Old Testament prefigured or foretold the events of the New Testament.
 The original version is in rhyming Latin verse, and contains a series of New Testament events each with three Old Testament ones that prefigure it.
 It is one of the most common books found as an illuminated manuscript, and also in early printing in both blockbook and incunabulum forms.

 Contents

 After a short Prologue (two pages) and Prohemium (four), both unillustrated, the first two chapters deal with the Creation, the Fall of Satan, the story of Adam and Eve, and the Deluge in four pages.
 Then follow forty more double-page chapters where a New Testament event is compared with three from the Old Testament, with four pictures each above a column of text.
 Usually, each chapter occupies one 2-page opening.
 The last three chapters cover the Seven Stations of the Cross and the Seven Joys and Sorrows of Mary at double this length.
 In all, a complete standard version has 52 leaves, or 104 pages, and 192 illustrations (including a blank page at the beginning and end).
 The blockbook editions were much shorter, with 116 pictures, two to a woodblock.

 The writing of the text follows an exact scheme: twenty-five lines per column, with two columns per page, one under each miniature, so a hundred lines per standard chapter.
 Sometimes there are captions over the pictures as well, of varying content.
 Many copies reduced the original text, often by omitting the non-standard chapters at the beginning or end, whilst others boosted the content with calendars and commentaries or extra illustrations.